Exodus 19

 Exodus 19:9-13Preparing to Meet God

-God comes in a thick cloud.
-Not to hide Himself, but to mediate the encounter.
+God comes in a thick cloud to mediate the encounter.
 A human being cannot see God and live (Exodus 33:20), but the cloud makes it possible for Israel to see His presence without perishing from the sight.
 The cloud is mercy - it protects the people by concealing what would destroy them.
 So also in the New Testament, Christ is called the "image of the invisible God" (Col. 1:15).
 He is the cloud, so to speak - the one in whom the fullness of God dwells in a form we can see and live.

 Three days of preparation.
 No ordinary business.
 They wash their clothes (a sign of ritual purification), they abstain from the marriage bed (a sign of setting apart what is holy), they are told not even to touch the mountain.
-This is not superstition.
-This is a people learning that approaching God requires holiness.
+These are the practices of a people learning that approaching God requires holiness.
 The boundary around the mountain is a mercy: it keeps them from the presumption that access to God is casual.
 You cannot stumble into the presence of the Almighty as you would stumble into a friend's kitchen.

 Thunder.
 Lightning.
 A sound like the loudest trumpet ever blown, growing louder and louder.
 Every sense Israel has is overwhelmed.
-This is not a still, small voice.
-This is the God of the cosmos announcing Himself.
+The God of the cosmos is announcing Himself.
 And the text does not soften it: "all the people that was in the camp trembled."
 They were afraid.
 It is good that they were afraid.
 Fear of the Lord is the beginning of wisdom.

-The boundary exists not to punish the people but to protect them.
+The boundary exists to protect the people.
 If they "break through to gaze," many will perish.
-The holiness of God is not a threat; it is a reality.
-It kills what cannot bear it, the way the sun kills bacteria but blinds those who stare at it directly.
+The holiness of God is a reality that kills what cannot bear it, the way the sun kills bacteria but blinds those who stare at it directly.
 The boundary is mercy.
 And notice: even Moses and Aaron, the leaders, even the priests who "come near to the Lord," must sanctify themselves.
 No one bypasses the boundary.
 Everyone is accountable to it.
-The covenant God offers is not one where some are above the law and some below.
-It is one where everyone - from the lowliest Israelite to the high priest - stands in the same covenant relationship.
+The covenant God offers is one where everyone - from the lowliest Israelite to the high priest - stands in the same covenant relationship.